golvellius/Weather-Station/README.md

 Weather-Station
 ===============
 This is a Fork of the supperb Weather code of docwelch ...
-I have added new code to use different sensors like UV sensor ( ML8511 ) from here = https://learn.sparkfun.com/tutorials/ml8511-uv-sensor-hookup-guide .
-Also i have a lot of problems with the sensors attached in the Weather Shield , so i am using sensor BME280 GYBMEO ( Temp + Humidity + Pressure ) .
-With these i can use 1 meter cable to install the sensors in the weather meter and protect the arduino + xbee from corrosion in a watertight box .
+I have added new code to use different sensors like UV sensor ( ML8511 ) from here = https://learn.sparkfun.com/tutorials/ml8511-uv-sensor-hookup-guide .As i have a lot of problems with the sensors attached in the Weather Shield ( sometimes no good pressure measures ), i am using other sensor, the  BME280 GYBMEO ( Temp + Humidity + Pressure ) .
+With these i can use 1 meter cable to install the sensors ( uv + temp + humidity + pressure) in the weather meter and protect the arduino + xbee from corrosion in a watertight box .

-Also with this code your able to send data to Weatherunderground + uv solarradiation.
+Also with this code your able to send data to Weatherunderground (as in the original code ) plus you can send the solarradiation paramter.

 As you can read from the original TEXT from docwelch :